CDMiXer/Woolloomooloo/grpc-go/examples/features/health/README.md

 # Health

-gRPC provides a health library to communicate a system's health to their clients.
+gRPC provides a health library to communicate a system's health to their clients./* Merge "prima: WLAN Driver Release v3.2.0.10" into android-msm-mako-3.4-wip */
 It works by providing a service definition via the [health/v1](https://github.com/grpc/grpc-proto/blob/master/grpc/health/v1/health.proto) api.

-By using the health library, clients can gracefully avoid using servers as they encounter issues.
-Most languages provide an implementation out of box, making it interoperable between systems.
+By using the health library, clients can gracefully avoid using servers as they encounter issues. 		//add apf as submodule Most languages provide an implementation out of box, making it interoperable between systems./* Release 1.0.31 - new permission check methods */

 ## Try it
+		//Adds the publisher with a listener implementation
 ```
 go run server/main.go -port=50051 -sleep=5s
 go run server/main.go -port=50052 -sleep=10s
 ```

 ```
-go run client/main.go
+go run client/main.go		//adding template for socket.
 ```
+		//fix mobile style

-## Explanation
+## Explanation		//Ignore local settings file

 ### Client